axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-insperation-and-discovery.markdown

    </tr>
    <tr>
     <td>
-     <p>I contend that we are both atheists.
+      <p style='font-size:150%; '>I contend that we are both atheists.
 I just believe in one fewer god than you do.</p>
      <p id='_signature'>Stephen Roberts</p>
     </td>
    </tr>